Thursday, August 22, 2024

 More on the mood god, Suen or Nanna

-Darius the Mede was entrusted to the throne that very night.
-This was the night that Babylon fell, the night of the writing on the wall.
-This is documented in Daniel chapter 5.
+Darius the Mede was entrusted to the throne that very night Daniel 5:31; 6:28.
+This was the night that Babylon fell, the night of the writing on the wall, setting the prophetic fall of Babylon into motion.
+The night of the writing on the wall is documented in Daniel 5.

-The armies of Cyrus the Great ended the 66 year reign of the Chaldean dynasty of the Babylonian kingdom.
-66 years was a very short time for a kingdom when compared to the Egyptian or Assyrian kingdoms.
-Cyrus assigned Darius the Mede to rule over the declining Babylonian kingdom.
+The armies of Cyrus the Great ended the 87 year reign of the Chaldean dynasty of the Babylonian kingdom.
+87 years was a very short time for a kingdom when compared to the Egyptian or Assyrian kingdoms.
+Darius the Mede ruled the Babylonian kingdom.
 This was a peaceful takeover as most were unaware that the kingdom had been seized until three days later.
 The majority were sick and tired of the absent king and happy when the new king was placed.
 This is recorded in the Cyrus Cylinder

-The Persians kept Babylon under their wings for 200 years until the Macedonian king, Alexander the Great seized the city in 331 B.C.
-There really wasn’t much to seize as Babylon had virtually ceased to be a world power, its buildings and temples lacking upkeep and maintenance.
-The trade routes that dominated traffic on the Euphrates were being reestablished upon the Tigris aiding in Babylon's abandonment and neglect.
-But Alexander was enchanted with the old city and had many plans to restore her honorable title as the Lady of the Kingdoms.
+The Persians kept Babylon under their wings for 200 years until the Macedonian King, Alexander the Great seized the city in 331 B.C.
+There really wasn’t much to seize as Babylon had virtually ceased to be a world power, its buildings and temples lacked upkeep and maintenance.
+The trade routes that dominated the Euphrates, were re-established upon the Tigris, aiding in Babylon's abandonment and neglect.
+But Alexander was enchanted with the old city, and had many plans to restore her honorable title as the Lady of the Kingdoms.

-Alexander made Babylon his capital city setting his plans into motion.
+Alexander made Babylon his capital city, setting his plans into motion.
 His first order of business was to destroy the aging Etemenanki ziggurat with a plan to restore it at a later date.
-He also planned to build ports for new trade routes and to dock a fleet of warships on the Euphrates.
+He also planned to build ports for new trade routes and, dock a fleet of warships on the Euphrates.

-When the Roman empire began to rise it conquered or absorbed the remainder of the Grecian empire of Alexander the Great.
-By that time the Grecian empire had been divided into four separate dynasties or kingdoms.
-Located in Italy, the Roman kingdom never set foot on Babylonian soil or placed a ruling king within its borders.
-In fact it made the banks of the Euphrates river its eastern border failing to fulfill Nebuchadnezzar's prophetic dream about the fourth kingdom and the future of his kingdom
+When the Roman empire began its rise to western supremacy, it conquered most of the Grecian empire of Alexander the Great and missed the Persian kingdom altogether.
+Located in Italy, the Roman kingdom never set foot on Babylonian soil nor, placed a ruling king within its borders.
+In fact it made the banks of the Euphrates river its eastern border, failing to fulfill Nebuchadnezzar's prophetic dream detailing the rise of a fourth Babylon kingdom; the future antichrist-tribulation kingdom, that is yet to come.

-Babylon continued to be a viable but dwindling city for several more centuries, but, the majestic city that had once graced the plains of Shinar was forever gone.
-By the time John wrote the book of Revelation, the Babylon kingdom had ceased to exist and the city was no longer the thriving city-state it once was.
-But, it was still in existence as she had never fully submitted to her death.
+Babylon continued to be a viable but dwindling city for several more centuries, but, the majestic city that had once graced the plains of Shinar was forever gone, its deadly wound could no longer be ignored.
+By the time John wrote the book of Revelation, the Babylon kingdom had already ceased to exist and the city was no longer the thriving city-state it once was.
+But, it was still in existence, a kingdom without a king.

 And the beast (kingdom) that you saw was, and is not, and shall ascend out of the bottomless pit (healed from its deadly head wound), and go into perdition: and they that dwell on the earth shall wonder, whose name were not written in the book of life from the foundation of the world, when they behold the beast that was, and is not, and yet is

-By the 9th century AD, Babylon was virtually forgotten as the world continued to progress; never once giving the dying kingdom or its city in the wilderness a second thought.
-No other kingdoms ruled from a Babylonian homebase. leaving the feet and toes (the fourth kingdom) of Nebuchadnezzars dream unfulfilled.
+By the 9th century AD, Babylon was virtually forgotten as the world continued to progress; never once giving the fallen kingdom or its wilderness city, a second thought.
+No other kingdoms ruled from a Babylonian homebase. leaving the feet and toes (the fourth kingdom) of Nebuchadnezzars dream unfulfilled, as the fall of Babylon continues, for the time being.

 was, and is not, yet is, shall be again

-Over the centuries Babylon became more and more desolate when around 1100 A.D., she began to give up the ghost.
-She was breathing her last breathes and finally succumbed to her fate and fell into a near death slumber that lasted well over a millennium.
+Over the centuries, Babylon became more and more desolate until she breathed her last breath, and finally succumbed to her fate.
+She fell into a death slumber that lasted well over a millennium.

-Then, came Saddam.
-Saddam Hussein, leading member of the revolutionary Arab Socialist Ba'ath Party believed that he was the reincarnation of Nebuchadnezzar II.
-Hussein began a mission to rebuild the ancient city in 1983.
-Following the vision of Nebuchadnezzar, he attempted to resurrect the long dormant city and restore her to a former glory.
+Then, came Saddam; Saddam Hussein, leading member of the revolutionary Arab Socialist Ba'ath Party, who believed he was the reincarnation of Nebuchadnezzar II.
+Hussein began to rebuild the ancient city in 1983 - following the vision of Nebuchadnezzar, he attempted to resurrect Babylon, and restore her to a former glory.

 He began by rebuilding large sections of Babylon upon the ancient ruins of the old foundations.
 He restored temple walls reusing ancient building materials, and had begun to rebuild the palace of King Nebuchadnezzar II.
-He rebuilt the historic Marduk museum on its original foundation that had once housed the silver and golden cups stolen from King Solomon's temple in Jerusalem during the 605 B.C. siege.
-Though he did it in memory of Nebuchadnezzar, Saddam Hussein wasn’t really interested in preserving the city; he wanted to rebuild it, reinvent it and recreate it into something he could claim ownership to.
+He rebuilt the historic Marduk museum on its original foundation.
+The house of Marduk had once housed the silver and golden cups, stolen from King Solomon's temple in Jerusalem, during the 605 B.C. siege.
+Though he did it in memory of Nebuchadnezzar, Saddam Hussein wasn’t really interested in preserving the city; he wanted to rebuild it, reinvent it and recreate it, into something he could claim ownership to.

-But Hussein’s timing was not in God’s plan.
+But Hussein’s timing was not in God’s plan - Hussein was not the fourth king.

-Christians all over the world wondered if all the activity and bloodshed would reawaken that long dormant city to begin the fulfilment of her destiny found in the Book of Revelation.
-(Revelation 13:1-4a) Would Babylon begin to be reinhabited, join with other middle eastern countries and united under a banner of Islam?
-Would Istanbul or another middle eastern city begin to rise as a capital for a revived kingdom under the Islamic State fulfilling the prophetic feet and toes of iron and clay (the fourth kingdom) upon Nebuchadnezzar's statue of gold?
+Christians all over the world, wondered if all the activity and bloodshed, would reawaken that long dormant kingdom and its city, to begin the fulfilment of her destiny found in the Book of Revelation: Revelation 13:1-4; 17:1-18.
+Would Babylon begin to be reinhabited, join with other middle eastern countries and, unite under a banner of Islam?
+Would Babylon rise as a capital city for a revived middle eastern kingdom, under the Islamic State, fulfilling the prophetic feet and toes of iron and clay (the fourth kingdom) at the base of Nebuchadnezzar's dream image of gold?
 And, if so, what did this mean for the world?
+Could this band of destroyers, build a new Babylon city?

-Was it possible to revive the kingdom of the lion, the bear and the leopard; that was, and is not, yet is; or is this a yet future and part of a much bigger prophecy to be fulfilled?
+Was it possible to revive the Babylon kingdom; that was, and is not, and shall be again?
+Or, is this part of a much bigger prophecy still waiting to be fulfilled in the land of Shinar?

 The Islamic state continued unabated under weak and docile world leaders, including former US President Barack Hussein Obama.
-The Islamic state carried out an ethnic cleansing of middle eastern Christians and the ancient tribes of Yazidis, gathering strength and support from Islamic strongholds.
-The terror and bloodshed carried out in their wake was shocking and horrific.
-That amount of barbarism was unheard of in todays society.
+The Islamic state carried out an ethnic cleansing of middle eastern Christians, and the ancient tribes of Yazidis, gathering strength and, support from Islamic strongholds around the world.
+The terror and bloodshed carried out in their wake, was shocking and horrific.
+That amount of barbarism was unheard of in todays civilized societies.

-And the desolate city of Babylon went back to her slumber.
+And the desolate city of Babylon went back to her slumber, awaiting a king.

 No comments: